 What Is An Allergy To Peanuts?

-Take a look at the graph above; it shows how common it is that people have a general nut allergy or a specific peanut allergy.
+Take a look at the graph above; it shows how common it is that people have a food allergy in the UK, whether this is an allergy to dairy, a general nut allergy or a specific peanut allergy.
 There is something that needs to be explained here though.
 Nuts such as almonds, cashews, etc. are not in the same food group as peanuts.
 They are known as tree nuts.
 Peanuts are actually a kind of legume.
 Some people are allergic to peanuts and not nuts.
 However, around 40% of people who are allergic to peanuts are also allergic to all other types of nuts.
 Furthermore, a peanut allergy is generally for life, only around 10% of sufferers grow out of it.

 How Do You Test For A Peanut Allergy?